 The tribunal must ensure that you have access to the authority’s statements and to the documents on which the tribunal proposes to rely (s 39 AAT Act).
-There are some special exceptions to this (ss 34, 35).
+There are some special exceptions to this.

 AAT requires the parties to exchange and file a statement of facts and contention (including legal arguments) on which they intend to rely.
 A copy of the practice directions can be obtained from AAT’s website (at www.aat.gov.au).

-Generally, two main courses of action are followed by the tribunals:
+Generally, three courses of action are followed by the tribunals:

 A preliminary conference is a private, pre-hearing conference for discussing and narrowing the issues in a dispute and possibly reaching a settlement.
 The tribunals may direct there be a preliminary conference between the parties or between their legal representatives and a member of the tribunal.
 If the applicant fails to attend a preliminary conference, their application may be dismissed.

-These preliminary conferences are part of a program called alternative dispute resolution (ADR).
-There are three types of ADR offered at the tribunals:
+These preliminary conferences are part of the Alternative Dispute Resolution (ADR) Program.
+There are various types of ADR offered at the tribunals, including mediation and conferences.

-If, through ADR, the parties reach an agreement, the tribunal may make a decision without holding a hearing (s 34A(4), (5) AAT Act; s 93 VCAT Act).
+If, through ADR, the parties reach an agreement, the tribunal may make a decision without holding a hearing (s 34D(2)-(3) AAT Act; s 93 VCAT Act).

 More information about ADR is available on the AAT and VCAT websites.